 Moving forward after the pandemic

 Brouwers thinks that the COVID-19 pandemic has brought a benefit for those with disabilities: companies now see how easy it is for employees to work from home.
 This positive side-effect, alongside the general trend of companies focusing their efforts on diversity, means that Brouwers is positive about what the future holds.
 Hiring people with disabilities involves open lines of communication so that all parties feel heard, and that solutions can be reached together.
 “You don’t have to assume that hiring someone with a disability is more complicated,” notes Brouwers.
 “That’s my vision: to create more openness.”

 Do you feel as inspired by Julia's story as we do?
-Then let's catch up and see how can we help your team grow stronger and more diversified.
+Then let's catch up and see how we can help your team grow stronger and be more diversified.